 But I am so tired of being lied to by a president.

-And I'm I'm tired that the entire line.
+And I'm tired that the entire Party thinks that we are all stupid.

 I mean, this has committed obstruction of justice, abuse of power, bribery, obstruction of Congress, and the American people know this.